 Students who are dismissed due to failure to meet Satisfactory Academic Progress (SAP) standards may reapply after six months from the last day of attendance.
-Previous SAP standing will be taken into account as the application is reviewed.
+Previous SAP standing will be taken into account as the appeal is reviewed.

 Students must demonstrate that the circumstances causing an adverse impact on their academic progress in the program have been resolved.
 At the discretion of the College, additional materials may be required to support the appeal.
-Appeals will be reviewed by the Program Directors or Campus Academic Dean or their designee.
-If denied, students may follow the Complaint and Grievance procedures on page 260.
+Appeals will be reviewed by the Dean of Registrar Operations.
+If denied, students may follow the Complaint and Grievance procedures on page 278.

-Students readmitted after being withdrawn from school because of failure to meet satisfactory academic progress standards (without mitigating circumstances) will be placed on Finance Aid / Academic Probation under an Academic Plan and Student Success Plan upon their return.
+Students readmitted after being withdrawn from school because of failure to meet satisfactory academic progress standards (without mitigating circumstances) will be placed on Financial Aid/Academic Probation under an Academic Plan and Student Success Plan upon their return.
 No financial aid will be disbursed during the first term.
 Students who do not meet SAP and do not meet the terms of their Academic Plan during this probation period are dismissed with no further right to appeal.